 As xerophthalmia progresses, lesions form on the cornea.
 You can also get corneal ulcers.
 In the later stages of the disease, part or all of your cornea deteriorates.
 This eventually leads to blindness.

-Xerophthalmia is caused by a lack of vitamin A. Your body does not produce vitamin A by itself.
-Instead, you should get vitamin A from the foods you eat.
+A lack of vitamin A causes xerophthalmia.
+Your body does not produce vitamin A by itself.
+Instead, it would help if you get vitamin A from your foods.

-Vitamin A is essential for vision because it is an element of the protein that absorbs light in the receptors of the retina.
+Vitamin A is essential for vision because it is a protein element that absorbs light in the retina receptors.

-This vitamin is also important for the function and maintenance of your heart, lungs, kidneys and other organs.
+This vitamin is also essential for the function and maintenance of your heart, lungs, kidneys, and other organs.

 This disease is seen most in developing countries where people may have limited access to products of animal origin.